-The Initial Classification Committee or unit management staff makes recommendations to the Warden of Transitional Facilities for minimum-security placement.
+The Initial Classification Committee or unit management staff makes recommendations to the warden of transitional facilities or the women's services manager for minimum-security placement.
 You must meet the criteria for minimum security housing before you may request minimum security placement.